Lena Lake Campground

 Directions

-From Hoodsport, travel US Highway 101 north for 14 miles, then take Forest Service Road 25 west for 8 miles to the Lena Lake Trailhead.
-Hike Lena Lake Trail #810 for 3.5 miles to the campground on the west shore of Lena Lake.
+From Hoodsport, WA travel US Highway 101 north for 14 miles.
+Turn west onto Forest Service Road 25 (Hamma Hamma Recreation Area) and drive 8 miles to the Lena Lake Trailhead.
+The road is paved to the trailhead.
+Hike Lena Lake Trail #810 for 3.2 miles to reach the campground on the west shore of Lena Lake.

 Amenities